 Nagore Durgha present-day Nagore Dargah Indian Muslim Heritage Centre, seen on the right of the picture, is a Muslim shrine built between 1828 and 1830 by South Indian Muslims.
-Erected along Telok Ayer Street to commemorate the visit of a holy man - Shahul Hamid Nagore - to the area, this shrine is easily recognised by its distinct fluted Corinthian pillars.
+Erected along Telok Ayer Street as a memorial dedicated to a holy man, Shahul Hamid Nagore, this shrine is easily recognised by its distinct fluted Corinthian pillars.

 At No.150 Telok Ayer Street is the Singapore Yu Huang Gong.
 This was the former Keng Teck Whay Building, which housed the Keng Teck Whay association that was started by 36 Peranakan merchants in 1831.
 It is the only surviving Peranakan ancestral hall and clan complex in Singapore.
 Today it is a Taoist temple in honour of the highest divinity in Taoism, the Heavenly Jade Emperor.

-The iconic Thian Hock Keng temple is a few steps away at No. 158 Telok Ayer Street.
+The iconic Thian Hock Keng is a few steps away at No. 158 Telok Ayer Street.
 Little needs to be said about one of the most well-known temples in Singapore.
-This is Singapore’s oldest Hokkien temple, and was established even before the arrival of Raffles.
+This is believed to be Singapore’s oldest Hokkien temple.
 The grand ornate edifice, which replaced the older joss house in 1842, was where Chinese immigrants thanked Mazu, the Goddess of the Seas, for their safe sea passage.
 This temple is also the recipient of an UNESCO Honourable Mention.

 Walk down the five-foot-way to No.192 Telok Ayer Street.
 The Al-Abrar Mosque was established as early as in 1827 as a thatched hut.
 It is also known as Masjid Chulia, for the Indian Muslims from the Coromandel Coast of southern India.
 Many of these Indian immigrants continued to live and work in the Telok Ayer area, either as traders or money changers.